Know your print areas

 Graphics’ size can’t be reduced

 You’ve probably chosen a product that can only be personalised with flexo or flock prints.
 This affects products like breathable shirts, umbrellas or kids’ hoodies.
-These print methods require a vector file format such as SVG, AI, EPS or CDR.
+These print methods require a vector file format such as SVG, AI or CDR.
 Vector graphics can’t be scaled down at will, though, because fine lines cannot be thinner than 1.5mm to prevent them from tearing later.
 This means that the design can only be scaled down until the smallest element is still as big as 1.5mm.

 - Choose a product suitable for digital direct printing.
 Vector graphics are automatically printed with digital direct.
 Line strength doesn’t matter here.